 Firm and compact, webbed, toes well arched, pads closed and thick.
 Nails short and gray or amber in color.
 Dewclaws should be removed.

 Docked.
 At maturity it should measure approximately 6″, with a tendency to be light, rather than heavy.
 It should be carried in a manner expressing confidence and sound temperament.

 The gait should be effortless and should indicate smooth coordination.
 When seen from the rear, the hind feet should be parallel to the front feet.

-Temperament – The Weimaraner should be friendly, fearless, alert and obedient.
-Very serious faults include Weims exhibiting strong fear, shyness or extreme nervousness.
+The Weimaraner should be friendly, fearless, alert and obedient.
+Very serious faults in temperament include Weims exhibiting strong fear, shyness or extreme nervousness.